evergreen700/CS-235-lab3/README.md

-These files are all mine (except gilgamesh and declaration of independance are used to test.
+These files are all mine (except gilgamesh and declaration of independance are used to test)

 Text generator takes 3 arguments:
 ./text.exe <filename> <number of words> <key length>